activist-org/i18n-check/CONTRIBUTING.md

 ## Mentorship and Growth

 Onboarding and mentoring new members is vital to a healthy open-source community.

 We need contributors who are onboarded to gain new skills and take on greater roles by triaging issues, reviewing contributions, and maintaining the project.
 We also need them to help new contributors to grow as well.

-Please let us know if you have mentorship goals and we'll work with you to achieve them.
+Please let us know if you have goals to develop as an open-source contributor and we'll work with you to achieve them.

 We also have expectations about the behavior of those who want to grow with us.
 Mentorship is earned, not given.

 To be blunt, those who are mainly sending AI generated contributions are not demonstrating an interest in growing their skills and are not helping to develop the project.
 This is not to say that all uses of AI for contributions are bad, but **AI should be a tool, not the contributor itself**.